-Students in the Equine-Assisted Mental Health Practitioner Certificate Program receive comprehensive education, training, and supervision in order to ethically include equine interactions and the equine environment in their practice.
+Students in the Equine-Assisted Mental Health Practitioner Certificate Program receive comprehensive education, training, and supervision in order to ethically include equine interactions and the equine environment in their psychotherapy practice.

 Three main areas of learning are emphasized throughout the program: